-Describe onsite set up for medical care, such as medical treatment tent, heating/cooling tent or facility. etc., and indicate locations on the Race Plan Map. ambulances be hired for this event.
+Describe onsite set up for medical care, such as medical treatment tent, heating/cooling tent or facility. etc., and indicate locations on the Race Plan Map.
+Two ambulances will be hired for this event.
 One will be present at the start from 9:00-11:30.
 Any swimmers that have an emergency during this time will be picked up by motor boat and taken to the ambulance at the starting line.
-There will be another ambulance at the finish line from 11:30-3:00. the majority of are half way through the swim and finishingan ambulance will be present at the race finish emergency EMTs at the start or finish and taken to the if neededMemorial
+There will be another ambulance at the finish line from 11:30-3:00.
+Then as the majority of swimmers are half way through the swim and finishing, an ambulance will be present at the race finish.
+In emergency, swimmers will be driven to EMTs at the start or finish and taken to the the emergency room if needed – Memorial Hospital.